 - *Saved XYZ Company

-- *Created and implemented a new training program which resulted in 25% increase in customer satisfaction
+- *Created and implemented a new training program which resulted in a 25% increase in customer satisfaction

 *Managed international customer service team of 25+ employees